Telephone directory: History

 Telephone directories are a type of city directory.
 Books listing the inhabitants of an entire city were widely published starting in the 18th century, before the invention of the telephone.

-The first telephone directory, consisting of a single piece of cardboard, was issued on 21 February 1878; it listed 50 individuals, businesses, and other offices in New Haven, Connecticut that had telephones.
-The directory was not alphabetized and no numbers were associated with the people included in it.
+The first telephone directory, consisting of a single piece of cardboard, was issued on 21 February 1878; it listed 50 individuals, businesses, and other offices in New Haven, Connecticut, that had telephones.
+The directory was not alphabetized and no numbers were included with the people listed in it.
 In 1879, Dr. Moses Greeley Parker suggested the format of the telephone directory be changed so that subscribers appeared in alphabetical order and each telephone be identified with a number.
 Parker came to this idea out of fear that Lowell, Massachusetts's four operators would contract measles and be unable to connect telephone subscribers to one another.

 The first British telephone directory was published on 15 January 1880 by The Telephone Company.
 It contained 248 names and addresses of individuals and businesses in London; telephone numbers were not used at the time as subscribers were asked for by name at the exchange.
 The directory is preserved as part of the British phone book collection by BT Archives.

 The Reuben H. Donnelly company asserts that it published the first classified directory, or yellow pages, for Chicago, Illinois, in 1886.

 In 1938, AT&T commissioned the creation of a new typeface, known as Bell Gothic, the purpose of which was to be readable at very small font sizes when printed on newsprint where small imperfections were common.